Local Development Scheme

 Consultants will also need to be engaged on specific projects where there is a requirement for specialist skills or knowledge.

 There is a budget identified for the development of a new local plan of £10,000 per year for the period covered by this LDS.
-Due to the work commencing later than expected, there remains £244,159 held in a retained fund from previous years that will be used to supplement the existing budget.
+Due to the work commencing later than expected, there remains approximately £215,000 held in a retained fund from previous years that will be used to supplement the existing budget.

 The budget setting process for 2025/26 and beyond will need to include appropriate consideration of resources required to deliver the later stages of the local plan, including the examination in public.
-The costs associated with an examination are not easy to estimate as this point because
+The costs associated with an examination are not easy to estimate as this point because they will depend on the complexity of the issues raised during the process.

 8. Programme Management and Responsibilities